Password: Form of stored passwords

 The main storage methods for passwords are plain text, hashed, hashed and salted, and reversibly encrypted.
 If an attacker gains access to the password file, then if it is stored as plain text, no cracking is necessary.
 If it is hashed but not salted then it is vulnerable to rainbow table attacks (which are more efficient than cracking).
 If it is reversibly encrypted then if the attacker gets the decryption key along with the file no cracking is necessary, while if he fails to get the key cracking is not possible.
 Thus, of the common storage formats for passwords only when passwords have been salted and hashed is cracking both necessary and possible.

 If a cryptographic hash function is well designed, it is computationally infeasible to reverse the function to recover a plaintext password.
 An attacker can, however, use widely available tools to attempt to guess the passwords.
 These tools work by hashing possible passwords and comparing the result of each guess to the actual password hashes.
 If the attacker finds a match, they know that their guess is the actual password for the associated user.
-Password cracking tools can operate by brute force (i.e. trying every possible combination of characters) or by hashing every word from a list; large lists of possible passwords in many languages are widely available on the Internet.
+Password cracking tools can operate by brute force (i.e. trying every possible combination of characters) or by hashing every word from a list; large lists of possible passwords in multiple languages are widely available on the Internet.
 The existence of password cracking tools allows attackers to easily recover poorly chosen passwords.
 In particular, attackers can quickly recover passwords that are short, dictionary words, simple variations on dictionary words, or that use easily guessable patterns.

 A modified version of the DES algorithm was used as the basis for the password hashing algorithm in early Unix systems.
 The crypt algorithm used a 12-bit salt value so that each user's hash was unique and iterated the DES algorithm 25 times in order to make the hash function slower, both measures intended to frustrate automated guessing attacks.
 The user's password was used as a key to encrypt a fixed value.
 More recent Unix or Unix-like systems (e.g., Linux or the various BSD systems) use more secure password hashing algorithms such as PBKDF2, bcrypt, and scrypt, which have large salts and an adjustable cost or number of iterations.

 A poorly designed hash function can make attacks feasible even if a strong password is chosen.
-See LM hash for a widely deployed and insecure example.
+LM hash is a widely deployed and insecure example.